maxplanck-ie/snakepipes/docs/content/workflows/ATAC-seq.rst

     fastqc:
     qval: 0.001

-Useful parameters are ``fragmentSize_cutoff`` and ``windowSize``, also available from commandline.
+Useful parameters are ``maxFragmentSize``, ``minFragmentSize`` and ``windowSize``, also available from commandline.

 * **windowSize**: is the size of windows to test differential binding using CSAW.
 The default small window size is sufficient for most analysis, since an ATAC-seq peak is sharp.

-* **fragmentCount_cutoff**: refers to the minimum number of counts a chromosome must have to be included in the MACS2 analysis.
+* **fragmentCountThreshold**: refers to the minimum number of counts a chromosome must have to be included in the MACS2 analysis.
 It is introduced to avoid errors in the peak calling step and should only be changed if MACS2 fails.

 * **Qval**: a value provided to MACS2 that affects the number and width of the resulting peaks.